 Always close the lid as tight as you can when you finish painting.
 Doing so keeps out air and bacteria, which are what cause the paint to go bad faster.
 You also can store the tempera paints you don’t use back in their original containers, as long as you didn’t mix them with other colors.

 If the paint container doesn’t seal properly, your paint could expire early.
 You can add a plastic wrap to the container to cover the liquid before closing the lid.
 The plastic wrap helps to add another layer of protection to your tempera paints.

-My favorite and top pick is always Arteza Acrylic Paints.
+My favorite and top pick is always Arteza Tempera Paints.
 They have so many different colors, and the quality is amazing!
 I usually use Arteza Paints for all my projects.

 You’ll know the paint went bad if you notice any of these smells when you first open up the container:

 - Rancid smells